Identifying Causal Structure in Dynamical Systems: Conclusion

-\begin{ack} The authors would like to thank Manuel W\"uthrich and Alonso Marco Valle for insightful discussions, Steve Heim for valuable feedback, and Vincent Berenz for support with the robot experiments.
-This work was supported in part by the German Research Foundation within the SPP 1914 (grant TR 1433/1-1), the Cyber Valley Initiative, and the Max Planck Society. \end{ack}
+The authors would like to thank Manuel W\"uthrich and Alonso Marco Valle for insightful discussions, Steve Heim for valuable feedback, and Vincent Berenz for support with the robot experiments.
+This work has received funding from the German Research Foundation within the SPP 1914 (grant TR 1433/1-1), the Federal Ministry of Education and Research (BMBF) and the Ministry of Culture and Science of the German State of North Rhine-Westphalia (MKW) under the Excellence Strategy of the Federal Government and the Länder, the Cyber Valley Initiative, the Max Planck Society, the Knut and Alice Wallenberg Foundation, and the Swedish Research Council.